nygman/hscript/README.md

 # hscript: Hola Unblocker Script
-Scripting language for configuring the Hola VPN proxy
+Scripting language for configuring the [Hola Unblocker VPN proxy](http://hola.org) lets you:
+* Configure routing rules for a set of URLs for use with the Hola Unblocker VPN Proxy
+* Create an hscript package by including several rules within one hscript
+* Easily share your hscript by posting a simple URL on your site, Facebook, Twitter, email, etc.

+Know **iptables**?
+You'll find writing hscript rules a breeze!
+We recommend using **FireBug** or **Chrome Developer Tools** to assist in rule development.

 ## hscript package example:
 **[Redirect Demo](http://hola.org/share?sid=ca7bb33efed0bc08):**